Methodologies

 Monthly metrics

-The page tracks macro bans, RWT bans, GP removed, chat-spam mutes, support queries, live chat queries, support-center views, report action messages, average response time, and ticket satisfaction where Jagex reports those fields.
+The monthly table tracks the fields Jagex reports.-Anti-cheat fields include macro bans, RWT bans, and GP removed.-Support fields include chat-spam mutes, support queries, live chat queries, support-center views, and report action messages.-Service fields include average response time and ticket satisfaction where Jagex reports them.

 OSRS and RS3 comparisons

-Where Jagex reports both games, the page places OSRS and RS3 side by side.
-F2P and P2P splits are shown where they are available in the source data.
+The dashboard compares game versions only where the source supports it.-Where Jagex reports both games, OSRS and RS3 are shown side by side.-F2P and P2P splits are shown where they are available in the source data.

 Archive and timing

-A scheduled script checks for changes multiple times per day.
-When new figures are found, I save the source page to the Wayback Machine and use the Wayback snapshot as the source record for that month.
+New anti-cheat figures are handled as monthly source updates.-A scheduled check looks for changes multiple times per day.-When new figures are found, the source page is saved to the Wayback Machine.-The Wayback snapshot is used as the source record for that month.

-These are the closest public RuneScape player-count sites I know of.
+These are the closest public RuneScape player count reference sites I have reviewed.
 The sites are ranked by my current grade.

 URL: https://osrsplayercount.com/